reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 #### `App.js` {/*appjs*/}

 The code in `App.js` creates a _component_.
-In React, a component is a piece of reusable code that represents a part of a user interface.
+In React, a Component is a piece of reusable code that represents a part of a user interface.
 Components are used to render, manage, and update the UI elements in your application.
-Let's look at the component line by line to see what's going on:
+Let's look at the Component line by line to see what's going on:

 ```js {1}
 export default function Square() {